ivy118/front-end-interview-handbook/contents/javascript-content2.md

 console.log(student) // let student = {major: "English", active: false};
 ```

+When you look for a property, it first looks at the object itself, and then move up in the prototype chain until it finds it or until we run out of prototype.

+student.active is set directly on the student object.

 ### What do you think of AMD vs CommonJS??

 Both are ways to implement a module system, which was not natively present in JavaScript until ES2015 came along.
 CommonJS is synchronous while AMD (Asynchronous Module Definition) is obviously asynchronous.
 CommonJS is designed with server-side development in mind while AMD, with its support for asynchronous loading of modules, is more intended for browsers.